Mayhayley Lancaster: Death and legacy

-Mayhayley Lancaster died May 22, 1955.
+Mayhayley Lancaster died Nov.
+22, 1955.
 In addition to her legal, political and educational activities, she was also described as a noted fortune teller, numbers runner and self-proclaimed "Oracle of the Ages".
 She is buried in the cemetery at Caney Head Methodist Church.

 Books

-Oracle of the Ages: Reflections on the Curious Life of Fortune Teller Mayhayley Lancaster (hardcover ISBN 978-1-58838-007-4; paperback ISBN 978-1-60306-008-0), by Dot Moore, is a biography of fortune-teller Mahayley Lancaster.
+Oracle of the Ages: Reflections on the Curious Life of Fortune Teller Mayhayley Lancaster (hardcover ISBN 978-1-58838-007-4; paperback ISBN 978-1-60306-008-0), by Dot Moore, is a biography of Mahayley Lancaster.
 The people who knew her reflect on her personality, her politics, and her passions, delving fully into Mayhayley lore and legend.
 Also included is information on Lancaster's role in the trial of John Wallace, subject of the book and movie Murder in Coweta County.
 Oracle of the Ages was the 2002 winner of the Lilla M. Hawes Award for the best book in Georgia county or local history.